Skip to main content

 SHARE

-May is Asian American and Pacific Islander (AAPI) Heritage Month, observed in the United States as a time to celebrate the achievements and contributions of Asian Americans, Pacific Island Americans and Native Hawaiians.
+Each year, May — observed as Asian American and Pacific Islander (AAPI) Heritage Month in the United States — offers us a special opportunity to highlight the achievements, contributions and cultures of Asian Americans, Pacific Island Americans and Native Hawaiians.

-This month, join in AAPI Heritage Month festivities at attractions like the National Constitution Center, The Franklin Institute and the Weitzman National Museum of American Jewish History.
+This month, join in AAPI Heritage Month festivities at attractions like the National Constitution Center, the Philadelphia Museum of Art and the Weitzman National Museum of American Jewish History.

 Plus, you can experience AAPI heritage all year long at one of the city’s many AAPI cultural attractions, restaurants and shops.